Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Umbrellas are the only modifiers the speedlights fit easily, but umbrellas are simply fantastic (they are large!
 Nothing substitutes for large).

-Manual Mode flash (the mode called M in the menu of the flash unit) does not cause blinking of course.
-But if using the Commander, there are three ways to minimize blinking in humans:
+Manual Mode flash (the mode called M in the menu of the flash unit) does not cause blinking.
+Humans blink afterwards of course, but the flash is sudden, and the shutter is at the same instant, before they can blink.
+But if using the Commander, it flashes commands first, which cause the blinking, and then the shutter comes along at just the right time to capture the blinking.
+If using the Commander, there are three ways to minimize blinking in humans:

-Metering: TTL BL flash normally meters all the RGB sensors in all the frame area, but TTL only meters a spot in the center of the frame.
+Metering: TTL BL flash may meter all the RGB sensors in all the frame area, but TTL only meters an area in the center of the frame.
 Modes Matrix, Center, and Spot are only about ambient light, and selecting a different metering mode will not affect a TTL picture indoors in insignificant ambient (implying low ISO).
 However, FV Lock is different.
-Note the chart in the camera manuals under FV Lock says that FV Lock meters an area in the center (for iTTL, both modes), and this can change results.
+Note the chart in the camera manuals under FV Lock says that FV Lock meters a different size area in the center (for iTTL, both modes), and this can change results.
 FV Lock actually acts more like we would imagine Spot metering would (but does not follow focus point).
 That is for hot shoe flash.
 For Commander and remote flash, which is TTL BL (unless Spot metering), it says FV Lock continues to meter full screen.

 One function of FV Lock is to focus and meter at one place, and then to shift the camera somewhat for the final shutter.
+Because of this, FV Lock also ignores D-lens subject distance data that affects TTL BL direct flash.
 With the Commander however, FV Lock is very important for pictures of people, who blink at all of the Commander flashing.
 The tabletop above couldn't care less about blinking, but the commander signals often do make humans blink at just the wrong time.
 Even hot shoe TTL preflash causes some people to blink.
 FV Lock is the only way to bypass that problem for TTL flash.
 But again, FV Lock can be used to reframe the camera view after the exposure was metered.
 FV Lock does all the TTL signaling and preflash and metering and blinking early (at the FV Lock button).

 However, for Commander Manual power level groups, nothing at all happens at the FV Lock button (no preflash, no metering).
 For Manual power level groups, the Commander menu already specifies the power levels to use.
 Then... regardless if TTL or Manual level, and regardless if FV Lock or not, the power level signal for each group to use is transmitted immediately before shutter opens.